-In May 2014, the Company entered into a Research and License Agreement, or Janssen ADU-741 Agreement, and a GVAX Prostate License Agreement, or Janssen GVAX Prostate Agreement, with Janssen Biotech, Inc., or Janssen, a wholly-owned subsidiary of Johnson & Johnson Development Corporation, to collaborate on the development of a drug for the treatment of prostate cancer.
+In May 2014, the Company entered into a Research and License Agreement, or the Janssen ADU-741 Agreement, and a GVAX Prostate License Agreement, or Janssen GVAX Prostate Agreement, with Janssen to collaborate on the development of a drug for the treatment of prostate cancer.
 Under the terms of the Janssen ADU-741 Agreement, the Company granted Janssen an exclusive, worldwide license to research, develop, manufacture, use, sell and otherwise exploit products containing ADU-741 for any and all uses.
 The Company was responsible for certain research and development activities from the effective date of the agreement until IND approval which occurred in the fourth quarter of 2015.

-Since the inception of the Janssen ADU-741 Agreement through June 30, 2016, the Company received an upfront payment of \$12.0 million and substantive and non-substantive milestone payments of \$10.0 million upon completion of certain development activities.
+Since the inception of the Janssen ADU-741 Agreement through September 30, 2016, the Company received an upfront payment of \$12.0 million and substantive and non-substantive milestone payments of \$10.0 million upon completion of certain development activities.
 Under the terms of the Janssen ADU-741 Agreement, the Company is eligible to receive future contingent payments up to a total of \$343.0 million composed of development milestones through completion of all Phase 3 clinical trials, as well as regulatory and commercial milestones.
 The contingent payments are triggered upon the activities expected to be undertaken by Janssen.
 The Company is eligible to receive royalties on net sales of licensed products by Janssen, its affiliates and sublicensees at a rate ranging from mid-single digits to low teens based on aggregate annual net sales and based on the country of sale.